Kennyslaboratory/Ultimate-Hacker-Roadmap/x03_Mid-Level/README.md

 -------

 ## What you should focus on:
-You're skilled enough to be tasked with work that invovles:
+You should already be skilled enough to be tasked with work that invovles:
   * Web Application Security Assessments
   * Mobile Application Security Assessments
   * Network Security Assessments